adaprile/Gravity-Forms-WP-Comment-Blacklist/README.md

 # Gravity Forms Blacklist

-This filter was created for the WP Gravity Forms Plugin.
+This filter was created to help combat SPAM for the WP Gravity Forms Plugin.
 It will use the WordPress Comment Blacklist to validate the fields in a Gravity Form.
 If a field value contains any of the words in the blacklist, validation will fail and the form will not be submitted.

 ## How to Use